valkey-io/valkey-doc/commands/cluster-shards.md

 The endpoint, along with the port, defines the location that clients should use to send requests for a given slot.
 A NULL value for the endpoint indicates the node has an unknown endpoint and the client should connect to the same endpoint it used to send the `CLUSTER SHARDS` command but with the port returned from the command.
-This unknown endpoint configuration is useful when the Redis nodes are behind a load balancer that Redis doesn't know the endpoint of.
+This unknown endpoint configuration is useful when the Valkey nodes are behind a load balancer that Valkey doesn't know the endpoint of.
 Which endpoint is set is determined by the `cluster-preferred-endpoint-type` config.
 An empty string `""` is another abnormal value of the endpoint field, as well as for the ip field, which is returned if the node doesn't know its own IP address.
 This can happen in a cluster that consists of only one node or the node has not yet been joined with the rest of the cluster.